1. Home

 The LifeSci NYC Internship Program

 The LifeSci NYC Internship Program is the City of New York’s innovative, paid internship program that provides access to local, diverse talent, helping source undergraduate and graduate students for summer and non-summer internships.
-LifeSci NYC Program provides extra support with scientific and/or business functions.
+Special emphasis on the life sciences, tech, business and more!

 CUNY Intern 2 Employment (I2E)

-The CUNY I2E program connects students with 12-weeks of NYC small businesses internships that can turn into employment opportunities.
-It’s a great way to gain experience in a field while also working towards securing a job after graduation.
+The CUNY I2E program connects students with 12-weeks of NYC small business internships that can turn into employment opportunities.
+Applications open in late February and close by early April.

 Specialty Programs